 Paul McGaha, DO, MPH – Principal Investigator

-Dr. Paul McGaha is Deputy Director for the Center of Rural Community Health at The University of Texas Health Science Center at Tyler (UTHSCT), also known as UT Health Science Center at Tyler.
+Dr. Paul McGaha is Deputy Director for the Center of Rural Community Health at The University of Texas at Tyler Health Science Center (HSC).
 The Center coordinates the Texas 1115 Medicaid Transformation Waiver Delivery System Reform Incentive Payment (DSRIP) projects.
 Dr. McGaha previously served as the Texas Department of State Health Services (DSHS) Regional Medical Director for Health Service Region 4 and 5 (North) for 19 years.
 Dr. McGaha ensures that all CPRIT requirements are fulfilled and directs all components of the project as the principal investigator.
 He oversees program communications, program monitoring and reporting.

 Carlton Allen, MS – Program Director, Co-Principal Investigator